Cplus Claim Consulting Services include, but are not limited to, the following:

 B. Entitlement to be Substantiated

-The Contractor shall keep such contemporary records as may be necessary.
+• The Contractor shall keep such contemporary records as may be necessary.

-The Contractor shall keep further contemporary records instructed by the Engineer.
+• The Contractor shall keep further contemporary records instructed by the Engineer.

-Within 42 days after the Contractor became aware (or should have become aware) of the event or circumstance giving rise to the claim, or within such other period as may be proposed by the Contractor and approved by the Engineer, the Contractor shall send to the Engineer a fully detailed claim which includes full supporting particulars of the basis of the claim and of the extension of time and/or additional payment claimed.
+rise to the claim, or within such other period as may be proposed by the Contractor and approved by the Engineer, the Contractor shall send to the Engineer a fully detailed claim which includes full supporting particulars of the basis of the

-If the event or circumstance giving rise to the claim has a continuing effect:
+• If the event or circumstance giving rise to the claim has a continuing effect:

 (a) this fully detailed claim shall be considered as interim;